Testosterone Side Effects & Allegations of “Off Label” Marketing

 Diane Rehm on NPR discusses The Risks and Benefits of Prescribing Testosterone

-If you or a loved one suffered an injury due to testosterone therapy and have questions about the root cause and the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions
+If you or a loved one has suffered an injury due to testosterone therapy, and have questions about the root cause and the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding testosterone side effects.